Medication therapy is part of 80% of all treatments, so it's no surprise that it represents a large percentage of ...

 Take for instance, a person we'll call Stan who hadn’t received medication counseling in six months, in spite of the ten to twelve medications he takes daily.
 Additionally, Stan hadn’t refilled a few of his prescriptions.
 Arine identified the risk of a drug-related problem for Stan and triggered an outreach from his care team.
 Once a clinician spoke with him, they found out that he couldn’t afford his medication.
 The clinician reached out to the prescriber and based on Arine’s insights recommended an alternative drug covered by Stan’s insurance.

-In this case, Stan was now able to afford his medication and reduce the risk of a hospital or ED visit, providing a win-win-win for all stakeholders–the health plan, the provider, and the individual.
+In this case, Stan was now able to afford his medication and reduce the risk of a hospital or ED visit, providing a win-win-win for all stakeholders–the health plan, the health care provider, and the individual.

-Medication Optimization Through Timely Interventions
+Optimizing Medication Use Through Timely Interventions

 Another issue in current medication management practices is finding which people need interventions and when they need them.
 In the past, clinical, social, and behavioral dimensions of health were seldom evaluated together and often only after an acute and serious healthcare event.
-This reactive approach prevented care teams from identifying which people to target for medication counseling and when to intervene.
+This reactive approach prevented healthcare teams from identifying which people to target for medication counseling and when to intervene.

 Stratify risk and choose the right population segment

 The first step to delivering timely interventions to the right people is to identify people who will be the most impacted by medication counseling.
 Typically, we find that the best first group to target with a medication optimization program initially falls into the “needs monitoring” category.
 These are the people most at risk of falling out of compliance, and the segment where we can drive outcomes and decrease cost fastest.
-After we’ve been able to deliver measurable outcomes for this segment, we start to push outward to drive impact for people whose care goal may take longer to reach as well as to people who are on the line between adherence and in need of monitoring.
+After we’ve been able to deliver measurable outcomes for this segment, we start to push outward to drive impact for people whose care goal may take longer to reach as well as to people who are on the line between medication adherence and in need of monitoring.

 Identify gaps in care